Skip to content

 EU-GUARDIAN: European Framework and Proofs-of-concept for the Intelligent Automation of Cyber Defence Incident Management

-AI-based cyber defence incident management automation framework
+Research on cyber defence incident management and automation

 EU-GUARDIAN: European Framework and Proofs-of-concept for the Intelligent Automation of Cyber Defence Incident Management

-EU-GUARDIAN (European framework and proofs-of-concept for the intelliGent aUtomAtion of cybeR Defence Incident mAnagemeNt) is a major €13.4 million research project funded by the European Defence Fund (EDF).
-Running from December 2022 to November 2025, the project aims to establish a cutting-edge European framework for automating cyber defense incident management.
+EU-GUARDIAN is a major €13.4 million research project funded by the European Defence Fund (EDF).
+Its full name is European framework and proofs-of-concept for the intelligent automation of cyber defence incident management.
+Running from December 2022 to November 2025, the project aims to establish a European framework for automating cyber defense incident management.

 Project Overview